Cooper Union Dean Nader Tehrani and FLW Grandson Tim Wright Join Our Outstanding Board

 Tim Wright describes the importance of new avenues in collaborative learning that TSOA advances as it looks ahead: “The idea of reorienting ‘learning by doing’ toward actually researching and relating to existing communities, then designing with them rather for them, is very ambitious but refreshing.
 In this respect, Frank and Olgivanna Lloyd Wright’s idea of a learning fellowship of students living and working together is more vital than ever.
 I hope in some small way to help the school move further in these general directions.”

-Nader Tehrani is founding principal of NADAAA and Dean of The Cooper Union’s Irwin S. Chanin School of Architecture.
+is the founding principal of NADAAA and Dean of The Cooper Union’s Irwin S. Chanin School of Architecture.
 His research focuses on the transformation of the building industry, innovative material applications, and the development of new means and methods of construction, especially through digital fabrication.
 Tehrani’s work has received many prestigious awards, including the Cooper-Hewitt National Design Award in Architecture, the American Academy of Arts and Letters Architecture Award, and eighteen Progressive Architecture Awards.
 Prior to becoming Dean at the Cooper Union, he taught at RISD, Harvard GSD, Georgia Institute of Technology, and MIT.
 His office, NADAAA, for the past seven years in a row, has ranked in the Top eleven design firms in Architect Magazine’s Top 50 Firms in the United States, ranking as first three years in a row.
 For his contributions to architecture as an art, Nader Tehrani is the recipient of the 2020 Arnold W. Brunner Memorial Prize from The American Academy of Arts and Letters, to which he was also elected as a Member in 2021, the highest form of recognition of artistic merit in The United States.

-Tim Wright is a teacher, lecturer, writer, and award-winning documentary filmmaker.
+is a teacher, lecturer, writer, and award-winning documentary filmmaker.
 Wright has had a long-lasting relationship to The School of Architecture, stretching back to the time he spent in the 1950s as a non-architectural apprentice to his grandfather Frank Lloyd Wright.
 From 2006 to 2017, Wright taught courses to TSOA students, including ‘Film and Architecture’ and ‘Visual Literacy’.
 His documentary film Conservation of Matter, about the recycling of Boston’s elevated railway, won the 1997 New England Film and Video Festival.
 He has lectured widely on Frank Lloyd Wright’s life and work for the likes of the Lancaster Historical Society and Taliesin Preservation Inc. He has studied at Columbia University, the University of Chicago and was a Prize Fellow at Harvard University.
 He is currently working on the restoration of a prairie house with his wife on land near the Taliesin West estate.